 How Managers Can Discuss Mental Health With Employees

 Mental health isn’t the easiest topic to address in the workplace.
 But since the outset of the pandemic, the need to talk about and support mental health has grown.
 As people continue to struggle with their new normals, more companies are acknowledging employee well-being can’t be taken for granted.
-In fact, according to the 2021 Learning Trends Report, skills related to mental health and wellness were among the most consumed topics over the last year.

 “Everyone who has a brain has mental health,” says Udemy instructor and Harvard Business Review contributor Deborah Grayson Riegel.
 And this means that many of us have mental health struggles.
 This is why Deborah believes we must continue to normalize conversations about mental health even as we return to the office.